 I develop my own film.
 While that cuts down on costs, shooting 120 film is still expensive.

-There are many great medium format cameras available around $200.
-At
+Don't have the 166B end up as a display piece on a shelf.
+There are many great medium format cameras available for around $200.

 - Yashica Mat-124G